The Silk Road of Uzbekistan - 11 Days

 At 13:00, our tour leader will meet the group in the hotel reception for a welcome meeting, followed by an afternoon sightseeing tour of Tashkent.
 During the tour, we'll visit the city's main highlights, including Independence Square, the Old City, and the Earthquake Monument.
 We'll also take a ride on the Tashkent Metro, famous for its ornately decorated stations.

-• Day 2
+Day 2

 Fly to Urgench and take a walking tour of the ancient city of Khiva

-• Day 3
+Day 3

-In Khiva, Free day to explore the Old Citadel or optional tour to desert castles
+In Khiva; Free day to explore the Old Citadel or optional tour to desert castles

-Today has been left free to explore the mosques, tombs, palaces, madrassahs, mausoleums, craft workshops, city walls and museums of this well-preserved city, which has hardly changed since ancient times.
-This evening, you might like to explore a bit more of the city after dark, when magical moonlit silhouettes make it even more spectacular.
 There is also the option to take a half-day trip to the desert castles of Toprak Qala and Ayaz Qala, part of UNESCO's Golden Ring of Ancient Khorezm, located in the autonomous republic of Karakalpakstan.

-• Day 4
+Day 4

-Today's drive to the fabled city of Bokhara will take up the day but we'll break it up with stops as we cross the Oxus (Amu-Darya) River and travel through the expansive plains of the Kizilkum Desert.
-As home to the famous Islamic poets, Firdausa and Rudaki, Bokhara is considered by some to be the 'Bastion of Islam'.
+As home to the famous Islamic poets, Firdausa and Rudaki, Bukhara is considered by some to be the 'Bastion of Islam'.
 The town retains much of its Uzbek character and has more than 140 unique monuments.
 We'll take a short stroll to picturesque Lyabi Khauz, a water-filled stone pool flanked by chaikhanas (tea houses), cafes and restaurants, popular with newlyweds taking wedding photographs.

-• Day 5
+Day 5

 In Bukhara, discover blue-tiled domes and minarets; learn about the city's history

-• Day 6
+Day 6

 Free day to explore Bukhara's sights further

-• Day 7
+Day 7

 Drive to Hayat Village; stop for a home-made meal at Nurata

-Our drive takes us across approximately 310 kilometres towards the Nuratau mountain region, with scenic views and several interesting stops along the way.
+Our drive takes us across approximately 310 kilometres towards the Nuratau mountain region, with scenic views and several stops along the way.
 Our first visit will be in Gijduvan, where we'll visit a traditional ceramic workshop and museum to learn about the town's famous pottery-making traditions.

-• Day 8
+Day 8

-• Day 9
+Day 9

-In Samarkand, discover magnificent mosques and mausoleums.
+In Samarkand, discover the iconic Registan Square, mosques and mausoleums

-• Day 10
+Day 10

 In Samarkand, free morning; afternoon high-speed train to Tashkent

-• Day 11
+Day 11

 Tour ends in Tashkent